-As you can see, recordkeeping cannot be an afterthought for your nonprofit.
+As you can easily see, recordkeeping cannot be an afterthought for your nonprofit.
 Knowing what needs to be documented, then actually doing the work of putting into your permanent records, is essential to making sure your nonprofit stays in compliance and, by extension, improves donor and stakeholder engagement.
 Yes, it’s your duty.
 But it’s also one of the key ingredients of long-term success.